How to Stop a Dog From Pulling on the Leash—Tips to Try · Kinship

 Why do dogs pull on the leash?

 Pulling on leash happens for many reasons, and most dogs are engaging in this undesirable behavior for more than one of them.
-Generally speaking, dogs are pulling on leash because that behavior results in them getting what they want, or they are trying to get what they want by pulling.
+Generally speaking, dogs are pulling on leashes because that behavior results in them getting what they want, or they are trying to get what they want by pulling.
 Among the common reasons dogs pull are:

-To reach something that interests them such as a toyopens in a new tab, an interesting smellopens in a new tab in the grass, a person, a dog, or a squirrel
+• To reach something that interests them such as a toy,a person, a dog, an interesting smell in the grass, or a squirrel

 What is loose-leash walking, and does it help?